Uncategorized

 Failing forward ~

 To me, life isn’t only about getting things, achieving goals, or gathering gold.
 It is about enjoying the experiences you just get once.
 Nobody escapes a life without scars, growing pains, or obstacles.
 Whether they are internal or visible for the world to see, we all have trauma we have endured.
-I think the way we live our lives reflects how we go about healing ourselves.
+The way we live our lives reflects how we go about healing ourselves also showing where we choose not to.

 I’ve been contemplating some of my recent ‘failures’ and how they have changed how I think.
 There are times I think to myself “Why am I trying so hard?
 What drives me to pursue writing and politics beyond the wonderfully peaceful life I live?
 What makes me still so consistently persistent about these goals?”